 Great goodies to frost

-Orange buttercream would go great on the following:
+Orange buttercream goes great on the following treats:

 - Gluten-free chocolate cupcakes